ddd-by-examples/library/README.md

 #### Type system
 _Type system - like_ modelling - we modelled each domain object's state discovered during EventStorming as separate
-classes: `AvailableBook`, `BookOnHold`, `CollectedBook`.
+classes: `AvailableBook`, `BookOnHold`, `CheckedOutBook`.
 With this approach we provide much clearer abstraction than having a single `Book` class with an enum-based state management.
 Moving the logic to these specific classes brings Single Responsibility Principle to a different level.
 Moreover, instead of checking invariants in every business method we leave the role to the compiler.
 As an example, please consider following scenario: _you can place on hold only a book